Costa Maya Cruise Port Guide

 • Congestion risk: 3-4 ship days mean longer taxi lines

-• Port has pool, shops, bars, restrooms, ATMs
+• The port has a pool, shops, bars, restrooms, and ATMs

 Main Zones